This sourdough country loaf recipe produces a slightly open, even crumb with a mildly sour flavor.

 - Use large silicone gloves when bread baking to protect hands and forearms from burns.

-- During the first rise (bulk fermentation), if your kitchen temperature is warmer than 68°, check the dough at the 2 hour mark so that it does not over proof.
+- During the first rise (bulk fermentation), if your kitchen temperature is warmer than 68°, check the dough 2 hours after the last stretch and fold to make sure that it does not over proof.
 The dough is ready for shaping when it has risen about 30% and has bubbles around the edges of the bowl.

 - Let the loaf cool completely before slicing to prevent the crumb from becoming gummy in texture.